gerrymandr/vtd-adjacency-graphs/README.md

 - **Boundary data**
   - Each node has a `'boundary_node'` attribute that is `True` if the node touches the border of the state, and `False` if it does not.
 If it does, the node also has a `'boundary_perim'` attribute specifying the length in meters of the boundary shared by the state and VTD corresponding to that node.
   - Each edge has a `'shared_perim'` attribute.
 This gives the length in meters of the shared boundary of the adjacent VTDs connected by the edge.

 - **Information from the Census shapefiles**.
 Each node has the following attributes:
   - `'COUNTYFP10'`: The FIPS code of the county containing the VTD.
   - `'ALAND10'`: The land area, in square meters, as computed by the US Census Bureau.
   - `'AWATER10'`: The water area, in square meters, as computed by the US Census Bureau.
   - `'NAME10'`: A name for the VTD.
+- **Population**.
+Each node has a `'POP10'` attribute giving the 2010 Census population of the VTD.
+We calculated this by summing up the populations of all the Census blocks inside each VTD (according to the [block assignment files](https://www.census.gov/geo/maps-data/data/baf.html)).

 - **Districting data**.
 Each node has a `'CD'` attribute giving its assignment to a congressional district.
 We used the US Census Bureau [block assignment files](https://www.census.gov/geo/maps-data/data/baf.html) to identify which CD each VTD belonged to.
-We think these districting plans are those drawn immediately after the 2010 Census, but have not completely verified that this is the case.
+We think these are the districting plans drawn immediately after the 2010 Census, but have not completely verified that this is the case.

 #### How we computed lengths